IrvingGomez/PersonalWebpage/content/talk/seminario_2019/index.md

 event: Probability and Statistics Seminar CIMAT
 #event_url: https://example.org
 location: Guanajuato, Mexico
-summary: How to appropriate handle missing data throuh random forests avoiding imputation.
+summary: How to appropriate handle missing data through random forests.
 #abstract: ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2019-05-13"
-date_end: "2019-05-13"
+date_end: ""
 all_day: true

 # Schedule page publish date (NOT talk date).